Mosaïques optiques#

 Vous pouvez utiliser plusieurs options pour sélectionner les meilleures scènes de votre mosaïque.
 Le plus simple est d’utiliser toutes les images disponibles en fonction des paramètres de date.
 Sélectionnez Utilisez toutes les scènes et toutes les images seront intégrées dans la mosaïque.

-Target date: Prioritizes images that match the target date.
+• Target date: Prioritizes imagery as close as possible to the target date.

 To validate your selection, select the Apply button.